i49/hibiscus/README.md

   }
   ```

-## How to Validate JSON Document with Your Validator
+## How to validate JSON document with your validator

 1. Create an instance of your validator.